solidi/writing/40-what-is-a-software-development-engineer-in-test-anyway.md

 ![Photo by ThisisEngineering RAEng on Unsplash](images/40-01.jpeg)

 During my time in the industry, I have worked with talented software development engineers in test (SDETs).
-Also known as software automation engineers, QA engineers ([QAEs](https://dropbox.github.io/dbx-career-framework/qae-_appendix.html)), and other associated titles, they practice a discipline of skill sets to assert the quality and affirm the user experience.
+Also known as software automation engineers, QA engineers ([QAEs](https://dropbox.github.io/dbx-career-framework/qae-_appendix.html)), and other associated titles, they practice a discipline to assert the quality and affirm the user experience.

 Here are my top appreciated attributes.

 **They find issues sooner.** Test engineers find ways to diminish quality concerns early.
 Whether reviewing requirements, participating in code review, asking engaging questions, they help identify bugs to reduce the cost of fixing defects later.
 As a result, they catch defective releases well before going out the door, protecting user experiences and company reputation.